Feature-Space Smoothing: Certified Robustness of Deep Representations: Introduction

-To comprehensively assess the performance, we evaluate our method against state-of-the-art (SOTA) adversarial attacks tailored for MLLMs under the white-box setting and compare it with advanced adversarial training methods.
-Extensive experimental results demonstrate that our FS not only provides a strong certified robustness guarantee on the feature representation but also exhibits superior adversarial robustness for various MLLMs under diverse downstream tasks.
-Overall, the contributions of this work are: \begin{itemize} \item We propose the Feature-space Smoothing (FS) to turn any feature encoder into a smoothed version, and theoretically prove that the smoothed encoder maintains a certified lower bound on the feature cosine similarity between clean and adversarial representations. \item We propose the Gaussian Smoothness Booster (PSB) that effectively enhances the FCSB of the smoothed encoder in MLLMs via a plug-and-play manner. \item We conduct extensive experiments demonstrating that integrating our proposed FS-GSB greatly enhances the adversarial robustness of various MLLMs and dramatically reduces the ASR under various white-box attacks. \end{itemize}
+To comprehensively validate the proposed FS framework, we apply it to various vision encoders, including CLIP~\cite{radford2021learning}, SigLIP 2~\cite{tschannen2025siglip}, and EVA-CLIP~\cite{sun2023eva}, and systematically evaluate the resulting certified robustness in both feature-wise and prediction-wise results.
+Beyond theoretical certification, we further evaluate FS on MLLMs against state-of-the-art white-box adversarial attacks tailored to multimodal models, and compare it with strong adversarial training baselines.
+Extensive experimental results show that FS not only establishes strong certified robustness guarantees but also yields superior empirical adversarial robustness across diverse MLLMs and downstream tasks.
+Overall, the main contributions of this work are: \begin{itemize} \item We propose Feature-space Smoothing (FS), a defense framework that transforms a given feature encoder into a smoothed variant, and theoretically establish that the resulting encoder satisfies a FCSB between clean and adversarial feature representations. \item We introduce the Gaussian Smoothness Booster (GSB), a plug-and-play module that effectively enhances the FCSB of the smoothed encoder without requiring fine-tuning of the backbone model. \item We provide a systematic evaluation of certified feature-space robustness across diverse vision encoders, and further assess prediction-level certification on classification and retrieval tasks via a cosine-similarity-based prediction head. \item We conduct extensive experiments demonstrating the non-trivial practical protection offered by FS.
+Applying the proposed FS to various vision-language encoders and MLLMs substantially improves their task-oriented performance under diverse white-box attacks across multiple applications, without requiring retraining or fine-tuning of the protected models. \end{itemize}